fremantle-industries/tai/README.md

 ```

 This will run your `tai` configuration as a process in the foreground.
 We assign
-a shortname so that we can connect and observe the node at any time via iex:
+a shortname so that we can connect and observe the node at any time via `iex`:

 ```bash
 iex --sname client --remsh tai@localhost
 ```

-This gives you an interactive elixir shell with a set of tai helper commands:
+This gives you an interactive elixir shell with a set of `tai` helper commands:

 ### Commands

 You can view your [total balance](#balance), inspect the [state of orders](#orders),
+list the tradeable [products](#products) on an exchange, display
-display [live markets](#markets) or execute manual orders using the following commands.
+[live markets](#markets) or execute manual orders using the following commands.

 #### help